 The Mexican heritage

-"When you come from a country without resources, you are used to not wasting them."
+"When you come from a country where many people have very few economic resources, you are used to not wasting them."

 In this interview, the award-winning architect reflects on her cultural heritage and a buzzword in modern architecture, which she believes should be a natural part of all human activities.